pragnakanchana/NodeJs/EventLoop/README.md

 ## Microtask Queue
 - Microtask queue is of two parts again - nextTick queue and promise queue.
-- `nextTick` has the CBs that are associated with the process.nextTick.
+- `nextTick` has the CBs that are associated with process.nextTick.
 - Promise callbacks have the CBs that are associated with Promises.

 ## Queues in libuv
-- Timer queue, I/O queue, check queue, and close queue are a part of libuv.
+- Timer queue, I/O queue, check queue, close queue are a part of libuv.
 - Microtask queue is not a part of libuv.

 ## Execution Order